Younesschaffek/Younesschaffek/README.md

-ich weiss die gedanken von alle leute in hay farah und alle leute in casablanca i will make a blockchaine for elon mask in the moon i will make mistake for all the people that hate me and will not the good things for me i had find my key of motocycle and i had buyed him
+ich weiss die gedanken von alle leute in hay farah und alle leute in casablanca i will make a blockchaine for elon mask in the moon i will make mistake for all the people that hate me and will not the good things for me i had find my key of motocycle and i had buyed him i had buyed all the product in lakri3a tomorow